-This ‘trend’ outlined in the US currently is a method of improving your nutrition.
-Basically the idea is to focus on eating more healthy food, rather than concerning yourself with reducing the ‘bad stuff’ in your diet.
+This ‘trend’ of ‘crowding out’ outlined in the US currently is a method of improving your nutrition.
+Basically the focus is on eating more healthy food.
+Rather than concerning yourself with reducing the ‘bad stuff’ in your diet.
 Generally the idea is that this healthy food will then ‘crowd out’ the unhealthy foods.

-For example, it is common for many eating patterns to contain a high proportion of refined carbohydrates (linked to many chronic illnesses such as diabetes, cancer and heart disease) in Western countries (e.g. pasta, bread, biscuits, cereals…etc).
+For example, it is common for many eating patterns to contain a high proportion of refined carbohydrates (e.g. pasta, bread, biscuits, cereals…etc).
+These are linked to many chronic illnesses such as diabetes, cancer and heart disease.
+This is particularly true in Western countries

 Deliberately focussing on increasing your vegetable intake (e.g. have 2-3 portions with every meal, or aim for 9-10 portions per day) can be a way of ‘crowding out’ the need for refined carbohydrate in your diet.

 1. Good Health magazine, July 2015, pg 45Back to Blog Home